 Right away I was skeptical of this advice, as I always am whenever so-called experts act like they have a crystal ball that can predict which way the markets will go.
 Then I read the article and... well, here's a few quotes for you:

-"If you don't believe in a depression, and I don't," says BlackRock's chief equity strategist Bob Doll, "stocks will go up and bonds will go down in the next few years."
+"If you don't believe in a depression, and I don't," says BlackRock's chief equity strategist Bob Doll, "stocks will go up and bonds will go down."

 Sorry Bob, but I don't base my investment decisions on wishful thinking.
 The market doesn't care if I - or anyone else - "believe" in a depression.